Back to Articles

 Share:

 The Dublin commuter belt is not one market — it's six corridors with wildly different price points, transport options, and value-for-money stories.
-We took 14 commuter towns, matched each one to its actual 2023–2025 median sale price, and verified drive times, train frequencies, and bus routes.
+We took 14 commuter towns, matched each one to its actual 2024–2025 second-hand median, and verified drive times, train frequencies, and bus routes.
 Some results are obvious.
 A few are genuinely surprising.

 The DART Premium